grokkingnix/bourne-to-blog/README.md

 4. Enable execution privileges to the `/usr/local/bin/blog` file
 5. Edit the `/usr/local/bin/blog` file variables to fit your environment

+### SFTP configuration

+In order to keep Bourne to Blog as safe as possible the sftp connection happens using the built in OpenSSH identity_file mechanism that should be available on any system that can invoke the SSH command.
+This ensures that you don't have your password in clear text on your system.

+In case you already have a passwordless public/private SSH key pair you can use that, otherwise you can generate them as follows.

+Execute the following commands from your terminal:

+    $ cd ~/.ssh
+    $ ssh-keygen -t ed25519

+Press the enter key when prompted for a password to leave the key pair without a password.

+Copy the generated public key to your SFTP server:

+    $ ssh-copy-id -i ~/.ssh/ed25519.pub ftpuser@ftp.host.com

 ### Slackware Installation

 1. `su - root`